Pinjasaur/cuetip/README.md

 For example, using the default configuration a `class` of `tooltip--left` would position the tooltip to the left of the element.

+Further, to disable a tooltip tail you can use a `class` of `tooltip--no-tail`.

 ### Known Issues
 - CSS minifiers may optimize & restructure cuetip in such a way that some of the functionality is broken.
 This is a known issue with [`csso`][csso] that can be